TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

    Note that in all cases, any envelope header present in the message is not included in the mapping interface.

-   In a model generated from bytes, any header values that (in contravention of the RFCs) contain non-ASCII bytes will, when retrieved through this interface, be represented as :class:`~email.header.Header` objects with a charset of `unknown-8bit`.
+   In a model generated kutoka bytes, any header values that (in contravention of the RFCs) contain non-ASCII bytes will, when retrieved through this interface, be represented as :class:`~email.header.Header` objects with a charset of `unknown-8bit`.